AarshamithraG/AarshamithraG.github.io/README.md

 I enjoy giving back to the community and providing support where needed.
 Some of the ways I contribute include:

 - 💬 Actively listening and helping people on [7 Cups](https://www.7cups.com)
-- 🌐 Sharing knowledge and insights on [platforms like Quora](https://www.quora.com/profile/Aarshananda-G-Krishna)
+- 🌐 Sharing knowledge and insights on [Quora Profile](https://www.quora.com/profile/Aarshananda-G-Krishna)

 Let's connect and collaborate to make the world a better place! ✨